DivyeshDarji/ClassRoomAllocation/README.md

 4. Inside the Browser -> type : localhost/project
 5. Login details of the admin: ID: darji@gmail.com and Password: darji@123
 6. Login details of the user: sharvarinaik@gmail.com and Password: sharvarinaik
+7. You can add more users through the admin panel